ihmeuw/vivarium_research/docs/source/models/cause.rst

   \frac{n_\text{incident cases}}{\text{person-time}_\text{susceptible population}}

-Because the denominator for the susceptible population incidence rate is person-time in the at-risk population, it can represent the probability of a new case of the condition occuring in an individual without the condition in a given time frame.
+Because the denominator for the susceptible population incidence rate is person-time in the at-risk population, this incidence rate can be used to compute the probability of a new case of the condition occuring in an individual without the condition in a given time frame.
 Therefore, it can be used to represent the probability that a simulant will transition from a susceptible to infected cause model state in